-After recommendation by the Council, by-laws may be enacted, amended, or suspended by a two-thirds vote, by ballot, of the general membership of the Society.
+After recommendation by the Council, by-laws may be enacted, amended or suspended by a two-thirds vote, by ballot, of those voting.
+Those by-laws affecting fellows only shall be voted on only by fellows.
+All others shall be voted on by the general membership.